 All drama aside, we had tag-team action up first with Wyatt brothers Luke Harper and Erick Rowan facing the mountainous team Big Show and Mark Henry.
 Apart from temporarily being trapped in the opposite corner, the the world’s largest duo looked assured throughout, picking up the victory after Big Show knockout-punched Rowan into a World’s Strongest Slam.

-Cesaro picks up a rare win Dolph Ziggler was seen in the back with Ric Flair calling the Miz an A-hole, before Dean Ambrose doused Seth Rollins with an ice bucket halfway through an interview…and then they started brawling.
+Dolph Ziggler was seen in the back with Ric Flair calling the Miz an A-hole, before Dean Ambrose doused Seth Rollins with an ice bucket halfway through an interview…and then they started brawling.
 Rollins then went to complain to Chief Operating Officer Triple H who said that the two would face each other, just like last night, but the WWE universe would pick the type of match.

 In the ring, it was the divas up next with new champion Paige competing against Natalya.
 Beforehand, Paige dedicated the match to ‘frenemy’ AJ, who then showed up and started prancing around.
 Unsurprisingly, Natalya got the win with a surprise roll-up for the three count.